Snakes In The Whitsundays

 Like all reptiles, snakes are cold-blooded.
-This means their behaviour varies greatly depending on the climate and temperature of its natural habitat.
+This means their behaviour varies greatly depending on the climate and temperature of their natural habitat.
 In Australia, snakes are much more active and alert in the summer months when it is warmer.
-This is when many species emerge from hibernation to feed and reproduce, meaning this is when they are mostly commonly spotted.
+This is when many species emerge from hibernation to feed and reproduce.
 A common activity for snakes is to lie stretched out in the sun to warm their bodies, which is why they are often spotted on roads.
-As the snakes body and blood cool, it becomes slow and sluggish and is less effective at hunting and catching prey, therefore meaning the warmer they are, the better they can perform their daily activities.
+As the snake's body and blood cool, it becomes slow and sluggish and is less effective at hunting and catching prey.
+So the warmer they are, the better they can perform their daily activities.

 Reproduction in the variety of snake species in the Whitsundays is also very diverse, depending on the particular species of snake.
 While many snakes follow the traditional reptilian behaviour of laying eggs, some snakes give birth to live young.
 Almost all juvenile snakes are independent from birth, and instinctively begin hunting and feeding by themselves.

-The Whitsundays are home to a diverse range of snake species, many of which are considered harmless and are a treat to see in the wild.
-They are also home to several species or venomous snake, while although rarely seen, should be accounted for by anyone visiting the area.
 Snakes pose little danger to human beings throughout the Whitsunday region, both on the islands themselves and the surrounding mainland.
 While touring the islands, the reef, or exploring downtown Airlie Beach, your chances of running into a snake are quite slim.
-So this a great place to visit and be able to interact with the flora and fauna of the region safely.
+So this a great place to visit and be able to interact with the flora and fauna of the region safely!